-- If a jump is over rotated a quarter turn, it is called as a jump with the higher rotation. - Example: 2T over rotated a quarter turn will be called as 3T downgraded by the TP. - Jumps where the entry is cheated more than $\frac{1}{2}$ turn will be considered "Downgraded".
-This cannot be reviewed in slow motion, only in normal speed.
+- If a jump is over rotated a quarter turn, it is called as a jump with the higher rotation. - $\,\circ\,\,$ Example: 2T over rotated a quarter turn will be called as 3T downgraded by the TP. - Jumps where the entry is cheated more than 1⁄2 turn will be considered "Downgraded".
+This cannot be reviewed in slow motion, only in normal speed. - Jumps landed on two feet (not in a crossed position) will be considered 'Downgraded'.

-11.4 Solo Jump + Stepping out
+Solo Jump + Stepping out